 A garage can easily trap heat in the summer and cold in the winter, making it harder and more expensive to cool or heat the rest of the house (unless you have a detached garage) – insulation is even more vital if your garage itself is heated.
 For the walls, you will want to thoroughly seal the cracks with caulking, and in some cases with wear and tear, add a layer of insulation before sealing your walls.

 On the other hand, you will definitely want to have another look at your garage door, for it is one of the main heat-leaks in any garage.
 Some doors are designed to be more energy-efficient than others; ones that contain eco-friendly insulation materials will help maintain the temperature in your garage.
 In addition, the use of weather-stripping or a door threshold seal to line the bottom of your garage door opening will further help keep outdoor weather out.
-You will want to get the help of garage doors Perth experts like Swan Garage Doors to help you optimize your upgraded, eco-friendly garage.
+You will want to get the help of garage doors Perth to help you optimize your upgraded, eco-friendly garage.

 Many people use the garage as an extension to their home, hosting a fridge, a deep freezer, a washing machine or a dryer.
 While these are all essential appliances in every home, shopping around to find the energy-efficient models would be a great plus.
 It may seem like you are paying a chunk of money for a new machine now, but you will be saving more in energy costs in the long run, and preventing the production of tons of greenhouse gases.